gbarello/tensorflow_workshop/README.md

 `unzip mnist_TEST.zip`

 Open the `TF_MLP_notebook.ipynb` file in the jupyter, and hit 'run all cells'.
 It will take a minute but should run through, train the network, and visualize the learning curve.

+## Recurrent Neural Network (RNN) Learning - (TF_RNN_notebook.ipynb)

+To run this notebook you need to unzip the MNIST data files. to do so run:

+`unzip mnist_TRAIN.zip`
+`unzip mnist_TEST.zip`

+Open the `TF_RNN_notebook.ipynb` file in the jupyter, and hit 'run all cells'.
+It will take a minute but should run through, train the network, and visualize the network output.

+## Stabilized Supralinear Network (SSN) Simulation - (Building_SNN.ipynb)

+Open the `Building_SSN.ipynb` file in the jupyter, and hit 'run all cells'.
+It will take a minute but should run through and simulate the netowrk on the GPU and on the CPU and print the results, as well as the computation time for each.